ssvlabs/ssv-dkg/README.md

 ### Healthcheck

-Before inititate a DKG ceremony its advised to check if all participating operatora are online and healthy.
+Before initiate a DKG ceremony it's advised to check if all participating operators are online and healthy.

 ```sh
 docker run --name ssv_dkg_health \